vbtc-au/coming-soon/index.md

 date: 2023-11-09
 ---

-# Coming Soon: Victorian Bitcoin Technology Club
+# Victorian Bitcoin Technology Club

 ## What's vBTC?

 We are a group of passionate Victorian bitcoin enthusiasts who have recently incorporated as a not-for-profit association.
 The purpose of the club is to grow the local bitcoin community and advance awareness and education.
 This page is a placeholder and we will be publishing a website as soon as we mobilise.

-***

-## Get Involed?

-If you'd like to know more, please contact us at:
-- email: info@vbtc.org.au
-- nostr pubkey:

-Victorian Bitcoin Technology Club Inc.
-This 'coming soon' style page was created using the [_Soon_](https://github.com/YJPL/soon/) jekyll template.